List of 8-bit computer hardware graphics: Mattel Aquarius

-3 level RGB palettes
+3-level RGB palettes

 A 3-level, or 1-trit (not 3 bits) RGB palette uses three levels for every red, green and blue color component, resulting in a 3^{3} = 27 colors as follows:

 Amstrad CPC series

-The Amstrad CPC 464/664/6128 uses a 3 level palette of 27 colors, from which 16 can be simultaneously displayed in low resolution mode, four in medium resolution mode and two in high resolution mode.
+The Amstrad CPC 464/664/6128 uses a 3-level palette of 27 colours, from which 16 can be simultaneously displayed in low-resolution mode, four in medium resolution mode and two in high-resolution mode.

-Simulations of actual images on the Amstrad's color monitor in each of the modes (160×200x16 colors; 320×200x4 colors and 640×200x2 colors) follows.
-A cheaper green monochrome display was also available from the manufacturer; in this case, the colors are viewed as a 16-tone green scale, as shown in the last simulated image, as it interprets the overall brightness of the full color signal, instead of only considering the green intensity as might, e.g., the Philips CM8833 line.
+Simulations of actual images on the Amstrad's colour monitor in each of the modes (160×200×16 colours; 320×200x4 colours and 640×200×2 colours) follows.
+A cheaper green monochrome display was also available from the manufacturer; in this case, the colours are viewed as a 16-tone green scale, as shown in the last simulated image, as it interprets the overall brightness of the full colour signal, instead of only considering the green intensity as might, e.g., the Philips CM8833 line.